whamcloud/Online-Help/docs/Getting_started_2_0.md

 See the following information to get started:

-- For procedures for installing the Intel® Enterprise Edition for Lustre* software, including Manager for Lustre\* software, and for completing initial configuration steps, see the documentation provided by your storage solution provider.
+- For procedures for installing the Manager for Lustre* software, including Manager for Lustre\* software, and for completing initial configuration steps, see the documentation provided by your storage solution provider.
 - To set up superuser and user accounts on Manager for Lustre\* software see: <a href="#2.1">Creating user accounts</a>.
 - Also see: <a href="#2.2">Setting up email notifications of alerts</a>.
 - To create a new Lustre file system using Manager for Lustre\* software, see: [Creating a new Lustre* file system](Creating_new_lustre_fs_3_0.md/#3.0).